CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 * from an internet cafe,
 * in an office of the visited institution or
 * via a Wi-Fi hotspot in the hotel, on the train or at the airport.
-However, every user should be aware that this is externally administered IT and therefore additional security measures have to be taken.
+However, every user should be aware that it is externally administered IT and therefore additional security measures have to be taken.
 Therefore, it should always be assumed that the security level of the foreign IT environment is unknown and must therefore be considered low.
-Every employee should know that third-party computers and foreign IT environments pose a fundamentally higher security risk.
+Every employee should know that third-party computers and foreign IT environments pose a fundamentally greater security risk.
 Even if the security level makes an excellent impression, this can be a fallacy.

 Therefore, users should consider the following recommendations before working with third-party IT systems or using service offerings:

 * You should inform yourself about existing security measures.
-* You should think carefully about how they work with third-party IT systems.
+* You should think carefully about how you work with third-party IT systems.
 They should be guided by the specifications and regulations for mobile workplaces and should not use external IT systems or service offerings for all conceivable actions and data.
 * As soon as the work has been finished, all temporary data created during this process should be deleted on a foreign computer.
 However, this is usually not easy, since many operating systems produce temporary data in many places.
 In addition, it can also happen with foreign IT systems that the access rights do not allow the resulting data to be deleted.
 At a minimum, the cache should be cleared.
-* Under no circumstances should browser features be used to autocomplete usernames and passwords so that subsequent users can not easily log in under this username anywhere.
+* Under no circumstances should browser features be used to autocomplete usernames and passwords so that subsequent users can not easily log in under that username anywhere.
 ### 2.2 Standard measures

 Together with the basic measures, the following measures are in line with the state of the art in the field of mobile workplaces.